Artesians/TCL/newsletter/patch-2.7.md

 * [KQM Compendium](https://compendium.keqingmains.com/)

 ### KQM Calculation Standard

-The KQM Standard (KQMS) is the working name of the document that KQM uses to standardize sub-stat distribution across different calculations.
+The [KQM Standard](https://docs.google.com/document/d/1_UpwP0VziHehZVwdsD74wYuWD9pdSAknNVzs30U4vFE) (KQMS) is the working name of the document that KQM uses to standardize sub-stat distribution across different calculations.
 Firstly, KQM would like to iterate that changes to the KQMS will be made extremely rarely, and that revisions and versioning of the KQMS will begin soon.
-The current state of the KQMS is hard to read and difficult to parse, so revisions will be made without changing any of the content soon.
+The current state of the KQMS is difficult to parse, so revisions will be made for accessibility & readability without changing any of the content.

 The KQMS is also currently being examined in light of recent criticisms.
-The proposals that have been raised include low and hyper investment profiles, changes to the energy recharge requirements, and penalizing 3xEM mainstat distributions.
+The proposals that have been raised include low and hyper investment profiles, changes to the energy recharge requirements, and penalizing 3x EM mainstat distributions.
 For transparency, KQM will be internally evaluating the strength of each proposal and begin outlining the impact of changes to the KQMS.
 The [GUOBA project](https://guoba.deeznuts.moe/) has been used to evaluate the effectiveness of the KQMS and how well it tracks onto real player artifacts.
 Furthermore, each proposal will be evaluated on team compositions that would be most impacted by the changes and an internal selection of team compositions.

 Changes to the KQMS will be versioned from this point forward and all changes will be recorded on the KQM Compendium website.